-The partnersip we've established is through the JHU neuroscience department.
-Students would be accepted into the department independently of Janelia and could elect to conduct one of their 3 lab rotations at Janelia during the summer at the end of their first year.
-At the end of the rotation if the student, Janelia advisor, and the program directors agree the student should remain at Janelia, she/he will then join the Janelia graduate program and will remain at Janelia to conduct their PhD research.
+Janelia is partnered directly with the JHU Neuroscience Department.
+Students apply and are accepted into the department independently of Janelia and may elect to conduct a summer laboratory rotation at Janelia during the summer at the end of their first year.
+Upon agreement by the student, advisors, and program directors, the student may join the Janelia Graduate Program to conduct their PhD research.

 For the 2012/13 Academic Year

 While in the United States (Janelia Farm or University of Chicago)